beitmenotyou-com/OmniSocial-ProtocolKit/docs/Protocols/activitypub.md

 # 🌐 ActivityPub Plugin

-The ActivityPub plugin allows OmniSocial Hub to federate with platforms like Mastodon, PeerTube, and Lemmy using the W3C-standardized ActivityPub protocol.
+The ActivityPub plugin allows OmniSocial ProtocolKit to federate with platforms like Mastodon, PeerTube, and Lemmy using the W3C-standardized ActivityPub Protocol.

 ## 📌 Purpose